jeremytammik/tbc/a/1980_multiple_updater.md

 The list you pass in has to be ordered in the desired order.

-So, until i can consolidate a bit more this will work.
+So, until i can consolidate a bit more, this will work:

 <div style="border: #000080 1px solid; color: #000; font-family: 'Cascadia Mono', Consolas, 'Courier New', Courier, Monospace; font-size: 10pt">
 <div style="background: #f3f3f3; color: #000000; max-height: 500px; overflow: auto">